ris8z/HugoPersonalWeb/content/en/pages/resume.md

 **Amazon Web Services (AWS)**
 *Software Engineer Intern* — *Mar 2025 – Present*

-- Working in the **CloudWatch** team, contributing to a large-scale, high-throughput internal API
+- Working in **CloudWatch**, contributing to a large-scale, high-throughput internal API
 - Focused on developing effective testing strategies to improve reliability and observability
 - Dealing with a legacy Java framework from the early 2000s, while also leveraging **NAWS**
 - Gained hands-on experience with distributed systems, internal tooling, and collaborative team dynamics in a fast-paced environment